Rango Narayan Orpe

 Rangnath Narayan Orpe, historically mentioned as ‘Rango Narayan’, was a warrior and administrative officer on Fort Vishalgad, under the regime of Shivaji, founder of the Maratha Empire and his son Sambhaji in the 17th century India.

-He is mainly known for defeating the Bijapur army in the battle of Vishalgad in July, 1660.
+He is known for defeating the Bijapur army in the battle of Vishalgad in July 1660.

 Background

 Rango Narayan was born in the historical Sarpotdar family of Karhade Brahmin, settled in Vishalgad since late 16th century.
 His father Naropant was the chief of Kothi and Ambarkhana i.e. Food Stocks & Treasure in the regime of Mohammed Adil Shah, Sultan of Bijapur.

 Early life

 It seems during 1659, Rango Narayan was the 'In charge' of the fort Vishalgad as Adilshahi General Afzalkhan sent a letter to him asking him to join his hands in the campaign against Shivaji.
 He has also given certain promises.
 However, Rango Narayan did not respond.
 Probably, he had already conspired with Shivaji, because immediately after Afzal Khan's defeat and death, Shivaji attached the fort to the proposed Maratha Empire on November, 1659.
 In the same year, Shivaji wrote a letter to Udhaji Ahir Rao, the then Killedar of the fort Vishalgad, ordering him to hand over the charge of Karkhanisi to Rango Narayan.
 The sequence of incidents proves that Rango Narayan helped Shivaji in capturing the fort.